openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

       make -j2 hello_classification

    c.
-Download the pre-trained `squeezenet1.1` image classification model with the Model Downloader or copy it from the host machine:
+Download the pre-trained `squeezenet1.1` image classification model with Model Downloader or copy it from the host machine:

    .. code-block:: sh